 Micro SD card reader and micro SD card: Your Raspberry Pi will need storage, and micro Secure Digital (SD) cards are the perfect form factor.
 Just remember that your storage will use one of your available USB slots.
 It’s OK to buy a Raspberry Pi kit that doesn’t include a storage solution, but if you do, you’ll need to purchase your own storage separately.

 Raspberry Pi kits come with the basics to get you started on your mini-computing journey, but things get even more fun when you explore the dozens of different add-ons you can purchase to add new functionality.
-Here are a few of our favorite upgrades you can make after you buy your kit.
+Here are a few of our favourite upgrades you can make after you buy your kit.

 Display/touchscreen: You’ll need a monitor for your Raspberry Pi, so why not make it a touchscreen?
 Touchscreens for the Raspberry Pi are perfect for the smartphone-like interfaces of the most common Raspberry Pi applications.